Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 If you want coverage for urgent care outside of the country, you will need to explore other options.

 Medigap plans are supplemental insurance plans offered by private insurance companies.
-They are used as a supplement to Original Medicare to provide coverage where Original Medicare does not, including at international urgent care facilities.
+They are used as a supplement to Original Medicare to help pay when Original Medicare leaves you with out-of-pocket costs.
+With that, many of these Medigap plans offer travel coverage, including at international urgent care facilities.

 If you will be travelling outside of the country and are worried about medical emergencies, you may wish to look into Medigap coverage.
 Medigap travel coverage covers emergency services for the first 60 days out of the United States.
 Once a $250 deductible is paid, Medigap covers 80% of any treatments received, even overseas, that are considered medically necessary services.

-Some Medicare Advantage plans may include coverage for urgent care received in a foreign country as well, although this is rare.
+Some Medicare Advantage plans may include coverage for urgent care received in a foreign country as well.
+It’s important to review your plan details.

 Health coverage is a personal decision that isn’t easy to make.
 If you’re searching for the right Medicare coverage for your needs, call us at (800) 950-0608.
 Our team of Medicare experts can help you find the plan that will fit your needs.